jimmywarting/native-file-system-adapter/README.md

 What is this?

 This is file system that follows [native-file-system](https://wicg.github.io/native-file-system/) specification.
-Thanks to it we can have a unified way of handling data in all browser and even in NodeJS in a more secure way.
+Thanks to it we can have a unified way of handling data in all browser and even in NodeJS & Deno in a more secure way.

 At a high level what we're providing is several bits: